PacktPublishing/Apigee-API-Management/Chapter06/crypto-aes-js/README.md

-# Cryptography with Javascript
+# Cryptography with JavaScript

-This Apigee API Proxy performs encryption and decryption operations with AES cipher and PBKDF2 password hashing.
+This Apigee API Proxy performs encryption and decryption operations with AES cipher and PBKDF2 password hashing using JavaScript policy

 Unit tests for JavaScript code with mocks of Apigee global functions using [Jest](https://jestjs.io/).